This is the first part of a two-part article.

 Germany’s defeat in the First World War led to its forced retreat from Ukraine.
 Bloody battles engulfed Ukraine during the ensuing civil war in Russia.
 Supported by Western powers on Ukrainian soil in its fight against the Soviet government, the volunteer army under General Denikin committed horrific crimes and organised anti-Jewish pogroms.
 An estimated 50,000 Jews were murdered by the Whites in the second half of 1919 alone.

-Symon Petliura, one the many Social Democrats who became nationalists, headed a directorate that took power in Kiev.
+Symon Petliura, one of the many Social Democrats who became nationalists, headed a directorate that took power in Kiev.
 This body also sought the backing of the Western powers in its war against the Soviet government and was responsible for the murder of more than 30,000 Jews.
 Both Petliura and Stepan Bandera, who emerged later as a leading figure, are regarded as role models by present-day Ukrainian nationalists.

 Lenin advocated self-determination for Ukraine, and this democratic demand played a crucial role in winning the oppressed Ukrainian workers and peasants to the side of the Bolsheviks, who eventually won the civil war in 1921.
 In 1922, the Ukrainian Soviet Socialist Republic officially became part of the newly formed Soviet Union.
 However, western Ukraine remained under Polish rule.